Lawyers Fight to Recover Damages for Victims of Workplace Gender Discrimination in New York

 - Title VII additionally prohibits retaliation for complaining about or reporting sexual harassment.
 The supervisor above fired the employee after two reports about behavior in the workplace which were attempts to protect herself from the hostile environment.
 The supervisor’s comments were evidence of the retaliation.

 We can help you through this difficult time and provide you with compassionate counsel and direction.
 Tell us about workplace discrimination claim and find out what your options are.
 We have a thorough understanding of all laws that apply to the workplace including the Women’s Equality Act, the Equal Pay Act, Title VII and more.
-Leeds Brown has attorneys who can assist you to file a charge with the appropriate state or federal agency, help you to negotiate a fair settlement or represent you in a court of law.
-Depending on your particular gender discrimination case, attorneys at Leeds Brown can seek to obtain reinstatement to your job, back pay, a raise, and money for emotional distress.
+We have attorneys who can assist you to file a charge with the appropriate state or federal agency, help you to negotiate a fair settlement or represent you in a court of law.
+Depending on your particular gender discrimination case, our attorneys can seek to obtain reinstatement to your job, back pay, a raise, and money for emotional distress.

 Contact our office today to find out how we can help you file a discrimination claim.
 Call 1-800-585-4658 for a free consultation from sex discrimination attorneys providing high-quality representation for employees in the New York area.
-Leeds Brown is a full-service employment law firm that handles cases including gender discrimination, pay equality, sex harassment, unpaid wages, unpaid overtime, and retaliation.
+We are a full-service employment law firm that handles cases including gender discrimination, pay equality, sex harassment, unpaid wages, unpaid overtime, and retaliation.